 - Take advantage of built-in storage furniture.
 If your child’s bedroom doesn’t have a lot of space, a good solution for storage is having a bed with hidden drawers, tables, and extra space.
 This will allow you to keep everything tidy without having to worry too much.

 - Ask your child’s opinion when decorating the room.
 It’s more likely that your child will want to keep everything organized and tidy if he or she feels excited about their room.
-To do this, ask your little one help to decorate his or her space according to what they like.
+To do this, ask your little one to help decorate his or her space according to what they like.
 You can personalize items, choose fun colors, or appealing characters to liven up the room.

 - If you have a lot of space to work with, consider having separate areas inside the room.
 You can have a sleeping area for the bed, then a clothing area for clothes and shoes, a play area to keep toys, and a study area when your little one gets older.